Aircraft Fighter Jet, courtesy mashleymorgan/flickr

-This article was originally published by the Foreign Policy Research Institute (FPRI) on 13 July, 2015.
+This article was originally published by the Institute for the Study of War (ISW) on 20 April 2016.

-This article was originally published by the Fund For Peace (FFP) on 22 April 2015.
+This article was originally published by Carnegie Europe on 2 February 2016.

 Almost five years since the start of NATO’s military intervention in Libya, there is mounting speculation that a coalition of Western countries will launch a new military campaign there to tackle the growing threat from the self-styled Islamic State.

 Since the 2011 ouster of strongman leader Muammar Qaddafi, a civil war has prevented the formation of a functioning Libyan government, creating the space for both the emergence of an Islamic State–controlled area around the city of Sirte and large flows of migrants and refugees into the EU.
 (Over 157,000 refugees and migrants have crossed the Mediterranean to Italy alone since January 2015.)